Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 First of all, to gain more power and torque from virtually any flathead single or twin cylinder engine, perform a professional valve job and the valve clearances will need to be increased.
 Resurface the cylinder heads on a flat sanding disc to insure proper head gasket sealing.
 Nothing else may be needed to be done to the engine, except for perhaps a professional tune up.
 Many twin cylinder engines have inadequate valve clearances and this robs the engine of proper operation and valuable power.
 Perform a professional valve job, and set the clearances (between the valve stems and lifters) at .010" for the intake and .014" for the exhaust.
 After increasing the valve clearances, the engine will start quicker, idle better and produce more power at low and high rpm.

-Four tools are required to perform a valve job: valve spring compressor, valve grinding machine, valve seat grinder or cutter and valve lapping compound and valve lapping (spinning) tool.
-To do a lousy valve job, some people will just remove the valves, clean them thoroughly and then use valve lapping compound to reseal them to the seats and then reset the valve clearances.
-Doing this will help an engine to run better for a while, but it's not how to perform a professional valve job.
-To do it right the first time and make the valves last a longer so the engine will produce power...
+To do a lousy valve job, some people will just remove the valves, clean them thoroughly and then use valve grinding (lapping) compound to reseal them to the seats and then reset the valve clearances.
+Doing this will help an engine run better for a while, but it's not how to perform a professional valve job.
+The tools that's required to perform a professional valve job are as follows: valve spring compressor tool, valve face grinding machine, [Sioux] valve seat grinder or [Neway] valve seat cutter kit, valve grinding (lapping) compound and a valve lapping tool.
+There's also a valve guide removal/installation tool and a valve guide reamer, too.
+To do it right the first time and make the valves last longer so the engine will produce more power...

 How to Perform a Professional Valve Job on a Twin Cylinder Flathead B&S or Kohler engine -